xmidt-org/docs/content/docs/operating/getting_started/scytale.md

 for how to configure scytale.

 ## Connecting to petasos
-To provide the petasoses that scytale should connect to, the fanout block in scytales configuration should look similar to the example below:
+To provide the petasoses that scytale should connect to, the fanout block in scytale's configuration should look similar to the example below:

 ```yaml
 fanout: